May 27 2026

 I built this site because every portfolio template I found felt like a lie.

-Clean grids, stock photos of people pointing at whiteboards, “passionate about creating impactful solutions” — none of it felt like me.
+Clean grids, stock photos of people pointing at whiteboards, “passionate about creating impactful solutions STONKS!” — none of it felt like me.
 So I did what any reasonable person does when they’re mildly annoyed: I spent way more time than necessary building something from scratch.

 Web development is my hobby.
 And hobbies should be weird.